-He also sings the credits in the third Madagascaf movie.
+He also sings the credits in the third Madagascar movie.

-- Julien is surprisingly good when it comes to athletics, which stems from two things: 1.)
-Being a dancer all his life, and 2.)
-Always having to deal with the fossa back in Madagascar.
+Julien is surprisingly good when it comes to athletics, which stems from two things: 1.)
+Being a dancer all his life and 2.)
+Always having to deal with the fossa back on Madagascar.

 It should be noted that dancing does technically count as a sport.